Forex Telegram Channel

 The Swiss franc’s ascendancy during this period illustrated how art transactions could exert a tangible impact on currency values.
 This phenomenon reaffirmed the interconnectedness between the art world and forex markets, particularly during times of economic uncertainty.

-Art as a Leading Economic Indicator
+Art as a Signal of Economic Shifts

 The Informed Investor